Monster House (video game)

-Monster House is a third-person shooter survival horror video game developed by Artificial Mind and Movement and published by THQ.
-The game is based on the 2006 animated film of the same name.
-The game was met with mixed reception.
+Monster House are three distinct survival horror video games developed by Artificial Mind and Movement and published by THQ.
+The games are based on the 2006 animated film of the same name.
+The games were met with mixed reception.

 Gameplay

-The game picks up from the part of the film where D.J., Chowder and Jenny escape out of a police car, only to be eaten by the house.
-The three are separated, and while looking for each other, are attacked by enemies constructed out of the building's interior architecture.
+The game picks up from the part of the film where D.J., Chowder, and Jenny escape from a police car, only to be eaten by the house.
+The three are separated and, while looking for each other, are attacked by enemies constructed from the building's interior architecture.

 The enemies throughout the game are living furniture that will try to attack the kids.
 Obstacles include pipes that can block doors or pathways to keep the player on track, tentacle-like pipes that can harm the player, trees that can try to grab the player, objects that can fly at the player, spotlights from windows that can awaken monsters to attack the player if they're caught, and giant pipe monsters that can suck up the player.
-The game has about nine chapters that each tell the story from each of the characters' perspective.
+The game has about nine chapters, each telling the story from a character's perspective.
 Bathrooms serve as save points throughout the game and are the safest parts of the house.
-Players are equipped with the default weapon of a water pistol that has a flashlight built onto it.
-Each character also has a special ability that they can use to combat monsters: D.J. can stun enemies with his camera, Jenny can attack enemies and destroy padlocks with her slingshot and Chowder can attack enemies with water balloons.
-Boxes containing ammo for the secondary attacks can also be used for refill.
-Additionally, food found around the house can restore health and tokens allow the player to play the game "Thou Art Dead".
+Players are equipped with a default water pistol with a built-in flashlight.
+Each character also has a special ability that they can use to combat monsters: D.J. can stun enemies with his camera, Jenny can attack enemies and destroy padlocks with her slingshot, and Chowder can attack enemies with water balloons.
+Boxes containing ammo for the secondary attacks can also be used for a refill.
+Additionally, food found around the house can restore health, and tokens allow the player to play the game "Thou Art Dead".